 - Demonstrate your communication skills.

-- Listen to the questions fully and answer questions to the point.
+- Listen to the questions fully and keep answers to the point.